Finding reliable beta readers is often a challenging process for new authors, especially if you’re working on a publishing schedule.

 Try to go further and find fresh eyes to give you much more honest and in-depth feedback about your book.

-In a way, it is a bit like a book review.
-But beta readers aren’t going to be hitting one or five stars and posting their reviews online for the world to see.
+In a way, a beta read is a bit like a book review, but your readers aren’t going to be hitting one or five stars and posting their reviews online for the world to see.

-The best way to do this is to test the water with your beta readers and treat their feedback as a book review.
+The best way to do this is to test the water first.

-If you get a lot of negative comments, it’s much better to have them before you publish and not after.
+If you get a lot of negative comments, it’s much better to receive them before you publish and not after.
 You can address the issues with a rewrite before you publish your book.

 It can make all the difference in how many books you sell.